Czesława Kwoka

 Czesława Kwoka (15 August 1928 – 12 March 1943) was a Polish Catholic girl who was murdered at the age of 14 in Auschwitz.
-One of the thousands of minor child and teen victims of genocide of Poles by Nazi Germany in German-occupied Poland, she is among those memorialized in an Auschwitz-Birkenau State Museum exhibit, "Block no. 6: Exhibition: The Life of the Prisoners".
+One of thousands of child victims of genocide of Poles by Nazi Germany in German-occupied Poland, she is among those memorialized in an Auschwitz-Birkenau State Museum exhibit, "Block no. 6: Exhibition: The Life of the Prisoners".

 Photographs of Kwoka and others, taken by the "famous photographer of Auschwitz", Wilhelm Brasse, between 1940 and 1945, are displayed in the Museum's photographic memorial.
-Brasse discusses several of the photographs in The Portraitist, a 2005 television documentary about him.
+Brasse discusses several of the photographs in The Portraitist, a 2005 television documentary about her.

 Early life

-Czesława Kwoka was born in Wólka Złojecka, a small village in Poland, to Roman Catholic parents: mother Katarzyna (née Matwiejczuk), and father Paweł.
+Czesława Kwoka was born in Wólka Złojecka, a small village in Poland, to Roman Catholic parents Katarzyna (née Matwiejczuk), and Paweł Kwoka.

 Deportation to Auschwitz

 Along with her mother (prisoner number 26946), Kwoka (prisoner number 26947) was deported from her village, and transported from a resettlement camp at Zamość, General Government, to Auschwitz, on 13 December 1942, during Operation Zamość which was initiated in November that year to create Lebensraum for Germans in eastern Europe.

 Kwoka was one of the "approximately 230,000 children and young people aged less than eighteen" among the 1,300,000 people who were deported to Auschwitz from 1940 to 1945.
 Most of these children "arrived in the camp along with their families as part of the various operations that the Nazis carried out against whole ethnic or social groups".
 Of all these children and young people, "only slightly more than 20,000 ... including 11,000 Gypsies, were entered in the camp records.
 No more than 650 of them survived until liberation [in 1945]."